WHPK

-WHPK (88.5 FM) is an American radio station based in Hyde Park on the South Side of Chicago, established in 1968.
-The station is owned by the University of Chicago, and operated by volunteer students and community members.
+WHPK (88.5 FM) is a student-run college radio station owned by the University of Chicago in Hyde Park on the South Side of Chicago, Illinois.

+Established in 1968, the station is and operated by volunteer students and community volunteers.
 WHPK's station manager and program director are elected by the station's student members and must be students themselves.
 The station's broadcast engineer is paid by the university.

 History

 In 1968, WHPK-FM was established when the campus secret Society of the Owl and Serpent disbanded, donating its funds and Reynolds Club office space to a student radio group.
 WHPK-FM started broadcasting as a 15-watt FM station at 88.3 MHz on March 22, 1968.
 In 1985, WHPK-FM upgraded to a 100-watt transmitter and moved to the current frequency of 88.5 MHz.

 WHPK-FM was the first radio station to broadcast hip hop music in Chicago, and would become home to aspiring rappers throughout the years, including Common and Kanye West.

 The station changed its call sign to the current WHPK on February 26, 2016.